London’s Calling 2017: The Salesforce Community in Action

 Lesson 2 – Lightning is here to stay

-Ceterna knew this already.
+Ceterna Group knew this already.
 However, when you see organisations continuing to use the Classic interface, it’s always valuable to meet with professionals from the Salesforce community and get a first-hand reminder how Lightning is the future.

 At London’s Calling, we attended great presentations reminding us that Salesforce Lighting – leveraging the Lightning Design System (LDS) – gives everyone the power to quickly build apps or components.

 In addition, the talk at London’s Calling embraced that power, but broke it down to its practical bits.
 Namely, that this level of flexibility leaves the specialists to do most of the work (which we’re prepared to do!) but it also means you must tackle your project with a comprehensive view about the look and feel of your interface.

 Lesson 3 – Consider the UX at all times